Smyrnis/Smyrnis/README.md

 ##  I'm currently working on

 - My old projects
-- A website for freelancers(Mostly electricians, mechanincs e.t.c)
+- A webserver made with c.
-- A wearhouse managment system using .NET(C#) (Working on it soon...)
+- A wearhouse managment system using .
-- Time to time playing a little Dota2.
+- Finding a Job.

 ##  I'm currently learning